canonical/vanilla-framework/templates/docs/base/typography.md

     <div class="p-notification--positive">
       <div class="p-notification__content">
         <h5 class="p-notification__title">When to use:</h5>
-        <p class="p-notification__message">Text figures work best when placed within small caps where we've set them as the default and are generally recommended within blocks of lowercase text too, although we haven't set that as a default.</p>
+        <p class="p-notification__message">Text figures work best when placed within small caps where we've set them as the default and are generally recommended within blocks of lower-case text too, although we haven't set that as a default.</p>
       </div>
     </div>
   </div>